DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Theoretical Analysis

 \begin{restatable}{theorem}{regret} Let $f$ be the outer problem objective defined in Sec.~\ref{sec: solve outer} with bounded RKHS norm: $||f||_{\kappa}=\sqrt{ \langle f,f \rangle_\kappa}$.
 Also, let our IF-driven estimator for the inner problem solution be governed by the error distribution introduced in Theorem~\ref{Theorem:inner error distribution} with constant $c$ and $\lambda=1$.
 Let $A_{c,k} = \frac{c^2(1-e^{-c}-\frac{c}{2})^{k-1}}{(1-e^{-c})^k}$, where $k$ is a fixed predecided sampling size.
 Then, running DUET over $f$ using the LCB acquisition function found in \citep{bo-kernelized-bandits} at each BO iteration $t=1,\dots,T$ yields the following \textbf{attained average regret} \citep{chen2024towardsautoai} upper bound with probability at least $1-\delta$:

 \end{restatable} The proof is provided in App.~\ref{proof-regret} and bounds $|f(r^*)-f(r_{t})|$ and $\epsilon_t$ independently using BO regret analysis \citep{chen2024towardsautoai, bo-kernelized-bandits} and the error distribution defined in Theorem~\ref{Theorem:inner error distribution}.
 Our Theorem's average regret indicates how close our algorithm converges to the optimal evaluation task loss with increasing BO iteration $T$ and different choices of sampling size $k$.
 Notice that because $c$ characterizes the error of our estimator in Theorem~\ref{Theorem:inner error distribution}, a larger $c$ would decrease $A_{c,k}$ and our average regret.
-In addition, a larger sampling size $k$ reduces the estimation error of the inner problem (Theorem.~\ref{Theorem:inner error distribution}), decreasing $A_{c,k}$ and reducing our regret bound.
-This allows us to achieve a better-performing data mixture.
+In addition, a larger sampling size $k$ reduces the estimation error of the inner problem (Theorem.~\ref{Theorem:inner error distribution}), decreasing $A_{c,k}$ and reducing our regret bound, although our experiments (Sec.~\ref{subsec:main-results}) show that setting $k=1$ is sufficient to achieve good performance.

-In practice, using a large $k$ is computationally expensive because we need to sample data mixtures and fine-tune our LLM $k$ times at each iteration (selecting one that attains the smallest $\Leval$).
-Fortunately, our experiments (Sec.~\ref{subsec:main-results}) show that setting $k=1$ is sufficient to achieve better results than other baselines.
-In our ablation studies (Sec.~\ref{sec:ablation}), we also show that increasing $k$ helps DUET produce better-performing training data mixtures.